Wednesday, 7 October 2015

 I narrowly avoided being taken into hospital and put on a drip for dehydration.
 I felt like I couldn't go..

 You see at the end of August my one and only little sister was getting married and I didn't want to miss it for the world, call me crazy but I was not going to miss it.

 I still don't know how I got through the fabulous day having spent 4 weeks in bed!
 But I did and it was an amazing day.

 I popped on my fancy frock (I was Maid Of Honour), applied Estee Lauder Double Wear & lots of makeup.
-I tried to fool people into thinking I was just fine but inside I wanted to just go back to bed.
-I was feeling incredibly sick and was sick on the day - especially just before bed (the hotel neighbouring room must have thought I had got very drunk!!)
+I tried to fool people into thinking I was just fine but inside I wanted to just go back to my bed.
+I was feeling incredibly sick and was sick on the day - especially just before bed that night (the hotel's neighbouring room must have thought I had got very, very drunk!!)

 HG is a lonely illness, it can leave you feeling isolated and affects you mentally as well as physically.

 I am trying to get some normality back into my life and I am actually seeing people again.